 Chapter 4 explores the concept of space and the problem of representing space and place over the Internet.
-It introduces digital embodiment, in the form of avatars and examines the types of space that are currently emerging on-line.
+It introduces digital embodiment, in the form of avatars and examines the types of space that are currently emerging Online.
 Following this it documents how these spaces have been influenced by gaming technologies and examines the emerging digital geographies.

 Chapter 5 reviews the requirements of creating a virtual environment that can be distributed via the Internet.
-It focuses on Brutzman's (1997) six components of Internet distributed three-dimensional graphics.
-It examines methods of portraying real-world space over the Internet in four levels of detail and abstraction, namely panoramic, prismatic primitive, prismatic with roof detail, and full architectural rendering.
-It examines techniques to produce models from standard 35mm or digital photographs, aimed at the creation of rapid three-dimensional structures to gain a sense of location and place on-line.
+It focuses on Brutzman's (1997) six components of 'Internet

+Distributed Three-Dimensional Graphics'.
+It examines methods of portraying real-world space over the Internet at four levels of detail and abstraction, namely panoramic, prismatic primitive, prismatic with roof detail, and full architectural rendering.
+It examines techniques to produce models from standard 35mm or digital photographs, aimed at the creation of rapid three-dimensional structures to gain a sense of location and place Online.